Keparoo/tapntable-backend/README.md

 * Required fields: { name, price, category_id, destination_id }
 * count is set to NULL
 * isActive is set to true
-* Authorization required: manager or owner (roleId = 10 or 11)
+* Authorization required: manager or owner

 GET /items => { items: [ { id, name, description, price, category_id, destination_id, count, is_active }, ...] }
 * Returns a list of all items
+* Optional filter queries:
-  * Optional search-query: name, Filters for items like name, case insensitive
+  * name, Filters for items like name, case insensitive
-  * Optional search-query: description, Filters for items like name, case insensitive
+  * description, Filters for items like name, case insensitive
-  * Optional search-query: categoryId: Filters for items with category_id that matches
+  * categoryId: Filters for items with category_id that matches
-  * Optional search-query: destinationId: Filters for items with destinationy_id that matches
+  * destinationId: Filters for items with destinationy_id that matches
-  * Optional search-query: count: Filters for items with count that matches
+  * count: Filters for items with count that matches
-  * Optional search-query: isActive: Filters for items with is_active that matches
+  * isActive: Filters for items with is_active that matches
 * Authorization required: user is logged in